Needs assessment: Definition, types, steps & examples

 When you're balancing multiple growth initiatives and new projects, it's hard to know which team improvements to prioritize.
 Where do you even begin?

 When in doubt, try a needs assessment.
-A needs assessment helps you determine the most important process gaps so you can achieve your desired outcome in the shortest amount of time.
-Not only will assessing your current processes give you insight into how your team works, but it can also help identify areas of potential efficiency improvements.
+A needs assessment helps you identify the most critical process gaps so you can achieve your desired outcome in the shortest time.
+It can also help identify areas of potential efficiency improvements.

 What is a needs assessment?

 A need is an opportunity for improvement within a particular process or system.
-When you identify—and resolve—needs, you can act on potential new opportunities, like making processes more efficient, streamlining resource allocation, and identifying resource gaps in your current workflow.
+When you identify and resolve needs, you can create new opportunities, like making processes more efficient, streamlining resource allocation, and identifying resource gaps in your current workflow.

 For example, say your team is working on a process to organize customer data.
-A needs assessment would be a great way to understand where gaps exist in the data collection process—such as missing or inaccurate information—and where internal resources could be better utilized.
+A needs assessment would help you identify gaps in the data collection process and where internal resources could be better utilized.

 What is the purpose of a needs assessment?

 A needs assessment identifies areas within your organization that need improvement.
-Use a needs assessment on existing processes to analyze data and inform internal changes.
+Use one existing process to analyze data and inform internal changes.

 Examples of processes you might use a needs assessment to accomplish include: